ava-labs/avalanchego/CONTRIBUTING.md

 ## Pull Request Guidelines

-- Open a new GitHub pull request with the patch.
+- Open a new GitHub pull request containing your changes.
 - Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.
-- The PR should be opened against the `dev` branch, which contains all of the latest changes that are ready to be released.
+- The PR should be opened against the `dev` branch.
 - If your PR isn't ready to be reviewed just yet, you can open it as a draft to collect early feedback on your changes.
 - Once the PR is ready for review, mark it as ready-for-review and request review from one of the maintainers.